 Facial examinations in Cosmetic Nose Surgeries

-The nose is the most important aesthetic unit in the middle of the face and is in a functional and aesthetic interaction with other anatomical units.
+The nose is the most important aesthetic unit in the middle of the face and is in functional and aesthetic interaction with other anatomical units.
 A flat or bumpy forehead structure, a small or large lower jaw, and a distinctive or barely there cheek structure can lead to a different perception of the nose.
-In about thirty percent of people there exits an asymmetry with the face, arm-leg and body, that is, the two parts are not equal to each other.
-This is not a ilness.
+In about thirty percent of people there exits an asymmetry with the face, arm-leg and body.
+That is, the two parts are not equal to each other.
+This is not a illness.
 However, when the asymmetry is somewhat obvious, sometimes the nose may be bent to one side.
 A significant portion of people who think that their nose is curved have facial asymmetry.
 Although asymmetry in the face doesn’t usually require treatment, taking the crookedness of the nose into account, during cosmetic nose surgery special techniques are used to try to align the nose to the middle of the face.
 In addition, the profile of the face and the nose should be evaluated in detail.
-A better aesthetic appearance of the nose can be achieved by eliminating the existing problems of the lower jaw or the forehead.
+In certain cases a better aesthetic appearance of the nose can be achieved by eliminating existing problems of the lower jaw or the forehead.

 Formal examination of the nose during cosmetic nose surgery

-The nose is firstly evaluated in terms of its dimensions (in terms of its width-height-length ratios), and the skin structure is examined after the patient who needs cosmetic nose surgery is carefully noted.
+The nose firstly is evaluated in terms of its dimensions (in terms of its width-height-length ratios), and the skin structure is examined.
 The thinness-thickness of the skin, scars, excessive tension or looseness are important factors.
 Then the nose is divided into three anatomic regions and evaluated in detail.

 Region 1 is the upper bone region.
 The characteristics of the bone, its thickness-thinness, the presence-absence of a belt, the width, the axe, curvature problem, differences between the two sides are taken into account and noted.